Skip to main content

 1. Configure IDHub to Use Custom CA Certificate

-Configure IDHub to use the custom CA certificate by, adding the custom CA in the following path
+Configure IDHub to use the custom CA certificate by adding the tls.crt in the following path.

 scripts/certs/trusted

-The next step is to install the required data stores, which include:
+In this step, you will install the necessary data stores, which include:

 Installation Command